 Instructional equipment refers to projectors, document cameras, Sympodiums® (interactive display devices), Smart Boards, keyboards, mice, etc. The Teaching and Learning Center can handle instructional technology issues for you.
-For assistance call 925.8556, 925.8551, or 925.8600.
+For assistance call 505.925.8556, 505.925.8551, or 505.925.8600.

-Getting Keys to A/V Cabinets
+Getting Keys to Classroom Podiums

-Keys to A/V cabinets are available at the Teaching and Learning Center.
-Please drop by the Teaching and Learning Center (located in room 119 of the Business and Technology Building) or call 925-8551 or 925.8556.
+Keys to classroom podiums are available at the Teaching and Learning Center.
+Please drop by the Teaching and Learning Center (located in room 119 of the Business and Technology Building) or call 505.925.8551 or 505.925.8556.
+Be aware that not all classrooms have locked podiums.